linode/docs/docs/guides/development/bug-tracking/static-code-analysis-with-sonarqube/index.md

         sudo firwall-cmd --reload
         ```

-1. SonarQube requires the limits for map counts, files, and threads to be set at least to certain values, given here.
+1. SonarQube requires the limits for map counts, files, and threads to be set at least to certain values, shown here.
 These commands create dedicated files for the configurations, making the settings persistent.

     ```command
     sudo tee /etc/sysctl.d/99-sonarqube.conf > /dev/null <<EOF